 From mid-November through December, Drive through a festive light show while listening to some of your favorite holiday tunes at the Shadrack’s Christmas Wonderland that takes place at Big Butler Fairgrounds in Prospect.
 As you near Butler, take an excursion a few miles up Route 8 to explore Playthings, Etc. The store is housed in a one-of-a-kind, stealth-bomber-shaped building and has live demonstrations of the toys where you’ll be sure to find the perfect holiday gift.
 To do the rest of your holiday shopping go to the Clearview Mall that has many stores to pick from.

-After your afternoon of fun, taste the delicious hearty meals at Rachel’s Roadhouse, located at the intersection of Route 8 and Route 422, or the more eclectic flavors of Dr. Sous Chop Shop, located on Main Street downtown.
+After your afternoon of fun, taste the delicious hearty meals at Rachel’s Roadhouse, located at the intersection of Route 8 and Route 422.
 Winter is the perfect time to take advantage of the special shows at Butler Little Theater, located downtown.
 It has been in continuous operation since 1941!
 You can also visit The Maridon Museum, the only of its kind to focus on ancient Asian art and culture, or the Associated Artists of Butler County, a local, fine art gallery.
 If you love sweets, be sure to stop at Dolce Mia’s Bakery on Main Street in downtown Butler, where you can find cream puffs, cupcakes, pies, and much more!
-Warm up with a cold brew from Butler Brew Works or Reclamation Brewing.
+Warm up with a cold brew from Butler Brew Works, Reclamation Brewing Company, or Recon Brewing.
 Shoot back up Route 8 north just a bit to stay at the Fairfield Inn Butler.

 Head east on 422 to “The Heart of Western Pennsylvania,” Armstrong County, where your Winter adventure awaits!
 Take in the beautiful white scenery with a Horse Drawn Sleigh Ride through the snow-dusted landscapes at Dragon Run Forge and Livery.
 Enjoy a fabulous lunch at Dizzy Lizzies in Downtown Kittanning before you head over to Lenape Heights Golf Resort.
 At Lenape you can take your sled and enjoy some family fun playing in the snow, they also have hot cocoa for the kids and malted wine for the parents.
 In the evening take a trip to Check's Radio Museum for a FREE tour and learn about the history of radio with 1200 plus radios displayed in a beautiful setting along the Allegheny River.
 Head on back to your cozy room at the Grand Estates at Hidden Acres and rest up for your journey to Indiana County the next day!